ShuyinOuyang/DS_bench/benchmark_construction/README.md

 ### OpenAI API

 Our benchmark construction code relies on LLM, especially the GPT series.
-Config your own openai info in file `personal_token/gpt_info.json`.
+Configure your own OpenAI info in file `personal_token/gpt_info.json`.
-If you are still a free user of Openai model API, please config your account as pay-as-you-go before running the script, otherwise it's likely to reach the free trial limitation.
+If you are still a free user of the OpenAI model API, please configure your account as pay-as-you-go before running the script, otherwise it's likely to reach the free trial limitation.

 ### experiment environment